coding-genius01/coding-genius01/README.md

 - 👋 Hi, welcome to my GitHub profile.
 I’m Thilina Jayasinghe

-- 🌱 I’m currently pursuing a Software Engineering degree at a university, which is solidifying my understanding of core programming concepts like algorithms, data structures, and software design principles.
+- 🌱 I’m currently pursuing a Software Engineering degre which is solidifying my understanding of core programming concepts like algorithms, data structures, and software design principles.
 This program is helping me become a well-rounded developer.

 - 👀 I’m interested in: